WillNickols/bst270-project/README.md

 ## Project Structure

-A complete reproduction is available in the included vignette.
-The vignette can be viewed with `browseVignettes('bst270')` as above.
+The reproduction is available in the included vignette, which can be viewed with `browseVignettes('bst270')` as above.
 An image of the original article is provided in the `inst/extdata` directory.

 ## Data